pydanny/daniel.feldroy.com/posts/2026/2026-02-concussion-symptoms.md

 Fast triggers that take effect in seconds:

 - Context switching when in deep thought
-- Large blocks of geometric shapes like those found in tall modern buildings
+- Large blocks of geometric shapes like:
+  - Those found in tall modern buildings
+  - Graph paper
+  - Hexagonal patterns
 - Very fine print on paper
 - Keeping my eyes on a point and moving my head around quickly (vestibulo-ocular reflex mismatch)